Teklez/flutter-2024-proj/README.md

 ### Assignment/Task (*)
 - Teachers can add assignments or tasks to courses, specifying details such as title, description, and due date.
-- Students can view assigned tasks, submit completed assignments.
-- Students can mark assingments done.
+- Students can view assigned tasks and mark assignments done.
--

 ### Notification
 - Students get notification when assignment is added